overfullstack/ds-algo/old/src/main/java/gfg/practice/arrays/MajorityElement/MajorityElement.md

 size n is an element that appears more than n/2 times (and hence there is at most one such element).
 If input array doesn't contain a majority element, then output "NO Majority Element"

-Input:  The first line of the input contains T denoting the number of testcases.
+Input:  The first line of the input contains T denoting the number of testcase.
 The first line of the test case will be the size of array and second line will be the elements of the array.
 Output:
 For each test case the output will be the majority element of the array.
 Constraints: